cholarinwu/data_bootcamp07/README.md

 # Data Science Bootcamp 07

-All my data projects in the bootcamp.
+All my data projects from the Data Rockie bootcamp.
 There are 10 sprints as follow.

 01. Google Sheets
 02. SQL